 Kutztown, Pennsylvania, in Berks county, is 14 miles NE of Reading, Pennsylvania (center to center) and 50 miles NW of Philadelphia, Pennsylvania.
-The town is considered part of the Reading metropolitan area and has a population of 5,067.
+The town is considered part of the Reading metropolitan area.

 Most of the area in Berks County was settled primarily by Germans from the Palatinate region.
 Kutztown was also settled by these Germans from southwest Germany.
 Peter Wentz owned a large tract of land which is presently Maxatawny Township.
 On June 16, 1755, George Kutz purchased around 130 acres from Wentz which later became known as Kutztown.
 Plans for the town were laid out in 1779.
 The place, which was earlier called Cootstown, was incorporated as a borough in 1815.